 Image heavy emails without much text can raise a red flag in spam filters.
 Although different spam filters have different criteria for a healthy balance of text and graphics, it is recommended to maintain a proper text-to-image ratio to ensure your emails are delivered.
 Aim at 80:20 text to image ratio as a thumb-rule to be safe (60:40 text to image ratio can be sufficient).

 Only use the link to web pages

 Having a URL path that leads to a PHP page will get your email filtered as spam with 100% certainty.

 When you check the emails in your spam folder, you'll notice that they often include a lot of links.
 Therefore, try and reduce the number of links in your email signature.
 Having 5 links is normally not a problem.

 Keep a healthy balance of the skin and non-skin colors

 Most spam filters estimate the intensity of skin and non-skin color pixels in your emails.
 Especially when you use head-shot photos, it's critical to test OK for a few pilot users.
 We've also seen emails with campaign banner getting filtered as spam because the banner skin color ration was too high.

 Generally, we recommend using Xink images as we secure that they will not get your email spam filtered.

-If you deal with a client that specifically whitelisted your domain, then you should use image path to your own server:
+If you deal with a client that specifically white-listed your domain, then you could try and use image path to your own server: